Jobs in Search and Rescue Dog Training: Options and Requirements

 Learn about the education and preparation needed to become a dog trainer.
 Get a quick view of the requirements as well as details about training, job duties and licensing information to find out if this is the career for you.

 Search and rescue dog training requires handlers to become certified members of rescue teams.
 They must undergo training in search and rescue with and without a dog and have experience on a rescue team before being able to train and evaluate others.
 Search and rescue dog training is done on a predominately volunteer basis.

-To become a search and rescue (SAR) dog trainer, it is first necessary to become a certified dog handler or field assistant.
-Numerous certification options are available, the most appropriate ones specializing in SAR training.
+To become a search and rescue (SAR) dog trainer, one first must become a certified dog handler or field assistant.
+Numerous certification options are available; the most appropriate ones specialize in SAR training.
 SAR dog handler training programs are offered by federal and state governments, as well as specific SAR organizations.
-Aspiring SAR dog handlers and trainers may consider starting their training with a relatively young dog that they can train along side of while seeking out other credentials.
-Required training to work as a SAR dog handler can include emergency response and CPR certification, SAR strategies, wilderness survival skills and helicopter safety.
+Aspiring SAR dog handlers and trainers might consider starting their training with a relatively young dog that they can train alongside of while seeking out other credentials.
+Required training to work as an SAR dog handler can include emergency response and CPR certification, SAR strategies, wilderness survival skills and helicopter safety.

-Training programs typically offer specific classes aimed at different aspects of SAR, and aspiring dog trainers can expect to train for several years to become officially designated members of a SAR team.
+Training programs typically offer specific classes aimed at different aspects of SAR, and aspiring dog trainers can expect to train for several years to become officially designated members of an SAR team.
 Some training organizations require handlers to demonstrate ability in SAR and SAR dog tactics by becoming a certified field assistant.
-Either way, those looking to train SAR dogs will need to go through a rigorous training process first and receive credentials as a part of a SAR team.
+Either way, those looking to train SAR dogs need to go through a rigorous training process first and receive credentials as a part of an SAR team.

 SAR dog teams and their training facilities are almost always offered on a volunteer basis.
 Most handlers, trainers and evaluators for SAR organizations actually end up paying money rather than making it.
 SAR dog training is a field appropriate for people who want to serve their communities while making money elsewhere.